Collaborate Database

 SCNCAC Member Collaborate Database Information

 SCNCAC provides information and announcements regarding the Collaborate CAC database for member CAC staff and MDT partners through our member web-based professional networking community SCNCAC Connect.
 Members can use the button below to log in to SCNCAC Connect.
-Once on the SCNCAC Connect home page, you will see important announcement on the dashboard.
+Once on the SCNCAC Connect home page, you will see important announcements on the dashboard.
 All announcements and information important for members using the Collaborate Database are also posted in the Collaborate forum.
 In the left column of the SCNCAC Connect home page, there is a forum link where information on the database is posted for members.
-We encourage all members who are using the database to check the Collaborate Forum regularly to keep up to date and important database announcements and information.
+We encourage all members who are using the database to check the Collaborate Forum regularly to keep up to date about important database announcements and information.

 *Document Viewing Instructions